GSA/itvmo/_highlights/3-president-biden-issues-executive-order-on-artificial-intelligence.md

 order: 3
 title: Read the latest update from NIH NITAAC CIO SP4
 description: Read the latest update from NIH NITAAC CIO SP4!
-Check out our IT Vehicles Update Page for more updates on other vehicles including SEWP VI and Polaris.
+Check out our IT Vehicles Update Page for more changes on other vehicles including SEWP VI and Polaris.
 url-link: https://nitaac.nih.gov/gwacs/cio-sp4
 publication-date: January 17, 2024